ZoranStojsavljevic/MikroE_BeagleBone-Black_BSP-Integration/BBB-debian_buster/Problem_Statement.md

 The INT (interrupt) signal is required.
 And INT also requires a pull up.
 Maybe this is the problem (configuring INT1 P9.15 pin as GPIO)?

+Or P9.15 (INT# signal) needs a strong pull-up (circa 1.8K - 3.3K) on BBB Cape board.

 The same happens changing to the MikroBus Cape Slot 2 (INT2 P9.41, which is GPIO 20), it blocks BSP in U-Boot.